FeelsDEX/feels/docs/207_bonding_curve_feels.md

 3.  **Pool Opening**: In the same `deploy_steady_state_liquidity` transaction, the `lping_enabled` flag is set to `true`, immediately opening the pool to third-party LPs.

-4.  **Cleanup of Bonding Curve Liquidity**: A separate, permissionless crank instruction, `cleanup_bonding_curve`, can now be called multiple times to safely remove the redundant bonding curve positions and reclaim rent, without affecting the now-active market.
+4.  **Cleanup of Bonding Curve Liquidity**: A separate, permissionless crank instruction, `cleanup_bonding_curve`, can now be called multiple times to safely remove the redundant bonding curve positions and reclaim rent, without affecting the now-active pool.
+This operation is batched and idempotent.

 ## 5. Ungraduated Pools